 How to Get Pregnant?

-- Sperm Injection (ICSI): This option is considered for men with low sperm count.
-ICSI treatment has high success rates.
-Chances of pregnancy after ICSI results in at least 50% of the eggs being fertilized.
+- Sperm Injection (ICSI): ICSI is an effective option for men with low sperm count, boasting success rates of at least 50% in fertilizing eggs.

 While the journey to conception may be uncertain, adopting healthy practices, understanding menstrual cycles, and seeking timely medical intervention can significantly enhance the chances of pregnancy.
 Couples are encouraged to explore these strategies and consult with healthcare professionals for personalized guidance on their fertility journey.

 For further information, please contact our expert team.